Persist LocalDateTime, ZonedDateTime & Co with Hibernate

 • You can use the Hibernate-specific Java 8 support which was introduced with Hibernate 5.
 It supports a few more data types than JPA 2.2.

-One of the features added with Hibernate 5 is the support of Java 8 classes like the Date and Time API.
+One of the features added with Hibernate 5 was the support of Java 8 classes like the Date and Time API.

 <dependency>